ServiceInnovationLab/serviceinnovationlab.github.io/_services_projects/legislation-as-code.md

 ### Citizenship by Grant

 A complex formula from within the Citizenship Act, used to calculate if an applicant has been in the country enough days to satisfy a clause.
-This was encoded into OpenFisca, along with some related sections of Immigration Act.
+This was encoded into a rules engine called OpenFisca, along with some related sections of Immigration Act.

 ### Accident Compensation